-Pair-specific Lennard$-$Jones (LJ) interaction parameters (referred to as NBFIX in the CHARMM force fields) have been proven to better describe the interaction between cations and carbonyl groups of a protein backbone. \cite{Li2015} FFAFFURR employs pairwise Lennard$-$Jones (LJ) parameters instead of values determined by the combination rule.
+Pair-specific Lennard-Jones (LJ) interaction parameters (referred to as NBFIX in the CHARMM force-fields) have been proven to better describe the interaction between cations and carbonyl groups of a protein backbone. \cite{Li2015} FFAFFURR employs pairwise Lennard-Jones (LJ) parameters instead of values determined by the combination rule.

 In recent years, progress has been made in the calculation of pairwise dispersion interaction strength from the ground-state electron density of molecules. \cite{klimevs2012perspective, reilly2015van, cole2016biomolecular} The interatomic pairwise parameter $\sigma_{ij}$ can be derived using the atomic Hirshfeld partitioning scheme, which has already been used in the pairwise Tkatchenko-Scheffler vdW model.
 With the concept of the vdW radius, the LJ energy can be written as